KageniJK/Quotes/README.md

   2. Start your command line
   3. Run the git clone command with the copied links
   4. Make changes to the remote(s) used to point to your repository
+  5. follow the angular instructions below.

 ## technologies used
 1. bootstrap
-2. javascript
+2. NPM
-3. jQuery
+3. Angular
 4. Atom
-5. Angular

-#### A live view of the repository can be found at: https://kagenijk.github.io/pig-dice/
+#### A live view of the repository can be found at: https://kagenijk.github.io/Quotes/

 This project is under an MIT [license](LICENSE)